-Selected Legislation in the 111th Congress
+Selected Legislation from the 112th Congress

-Several pieces of legislation have been introduced in the 111th Congress addressing the growing trends in identity theft.
-The proposals would provide for measures that may safeguard information and persons possibly at risk for identity theft.
+Several pieces of legislation introduced in the 112th Congress would address the trends in identity theft.
+The proposals would provide for measures to safeguard information and persons possibly at risk for identity theft.

 Social Security Numbers